isc-konstanz/lories/doc/contributing/index.md

 (contributing)=
 # Contributing

-This section contains information on how to contribute to Loris.
+This section contains information on how to contribute to loris.
 This might be reporting specific errors or bugs, or contributing directly to the source code.
 It also specifies the style in which documentation and code should be written.